vincenzo-gulisano/romeo/image/exp_logs_paras.md

 latency for any 3 steps in each episode is higher than 2.5 seconds --> terminate this episode, then go to next one
 5. run 200 episodes 50 steps for each episode
 6. change tau within [5,1] ([10,3] to [5,1])
+# Exp14.1
+1. change reward function
+(1) +2: latency before and after action are both below soft and compression increased (2) +1: latency before and after action are both below soft and compression did not increase (3) +2: latency before and after action are both not high and compression increased (4) +1: latency before and after action are both not high and compression did not increase (5) +2: latency before is high and after action is not (6) -5: if not above